 While many external factors aren’t within your control, you can do a few things to help lull yourself to sleep faster and, once you're there, ensure that your sleep is the kind that will have you feeling energized the next morning.
 We tapped medical and sleep experts for advice on how to get more zzz’s — and the products that will help you doze off.

-Guided meditation for sleep: where to start?
+Guided meditation for sleep: Where to start?

-Eliminate allergens in the bedroom: how to pick the best air purifier
+Eliminate allergens in the bedroom: How to pick the best air purifier

 This is another option that’s been certified “asthma and allergy friendly” by the AAFA.
 It features a HEPA and carbon filter that traps particles as small as 0.3 microns.
-“The most harmful particulates are the smallest, or less than 2.5 microns in size,” Dr. Denitza Blagev, MD, a pulmonologist at Intermountain Medical Center in Salt Lake City, Utah.
+“The most harmful particulates are the smallest, or less than 2.5 microns in size,” says Denitza Blagev, MD, a pulmonologist at Intermountain Medical Center in Salt Lake City, Utah.